Last Updated on 02-09-2023

 Documents required to apply for a student visitor visa :

 - Filled in the application form including the barcode.
 You can fill out the form on Taiwan’s government website.
 If you require guidance when filling out the form, please refer to how to apply for a student visa step-by-step process.

 - The original and a photocopy of your passport (valid for more than 6 months and must have blank pages).

 - Two (2) 2-inch color photos (with white background) taken within 6 months.

 - Residence visa fee of NT$3,000.
-The fee may vary with the embassy; please check with the Taiwan embassy in your country to confirm.
+The fee may vary with the embassy; please check with the Embassy of the Republic of China (Taiwan) in your country to confirm.